oshiomah1/oshiomah1.github.io/_posts/2021-3-10-Week_8_Walkthrough.md

 <img src="/assets/img/S.png" width=250>

 Sites: groups of amino acids that confer certain characteristics upon a protein, and may be important for its overall function.
 Sites are usually rather small (only a few amino acids long).
 Some types of sites in InterPro are active sites (involved in catalytic activity, binding sites (bind molecules or ions), post-translational modification sites (chemically modified after the protein is translated), and conserved sites (found in specific types of proteins, but whose function is unknown)

+# Turn-in for today:

+1. Find a protein that has an informative annotation.
+(This is subjective- you decide whether it's informative or not.
+Do the annotations give you any helpful clues?)
+  - Are there highly related blastp hits?
+If so, do they come from the same type of organism?
+(The organism taxonomy is in the sequence names.)
+  - What is the suggested function for that protein from interproscan?
+(You can find this at the bottom of the interpro results page.)
+  - Which, if any, HMM models hit this protein on HMMscan?